-The Department of Theatre, Drama, and Contemporary Dance, part of the College of Arts and Sciences, offers a Musical Theatre B.F.A. degree to students who wish to pursue a rigorous curriculum in acting, singing, and dancing.
-As a Musical Theatre major, you work with faculty who are top theatre practitioners and scholars, having worked both professionally and within a university setting.
+The Department of Theatre, Drama, and Contemporary Dance, which is part of the College of Arts and Sciences, offers a Musical Theatre B.F.A. degree to students who wish to pursue a rigorous curriculum in acting, singing, and dancing.
+When pursuing a major in Musical Theatre, you work with faculty who are top theatre practitioners and scholars, having worked both professionally and within a university setting.

 Students in the major hone their craft through an array of performance technique courses, including:

 - Training in a variety of dance techniques and styles

 - Private vocal instruction and group master classes

 Students will also participate in a rich core of theatre and music classes, including:

 The Musical Theatre B.F.A. training culminates in a senior showcase for casting directors, talent agents, and other theatre professionals.